alibalapour/Compact-SiT/README.md

 # Compact SiT (Self-supervised vIsion Transformer) for HistoPathology Images

 This repository contains the official PyTorch self-supervised pretraining, finetuning, and evaluation codes for compact SiT (Self-supervised image Transformer) with main focus on HistoPathology images.
 The SiT model uses three pre-text tasks for self-supervised learning: Reconstruction, Rotation Prediction, and Contrastive Learning.
 These three tasks are implemented on a Vision Transformer (ViT) model to gain advantages of the attention mechanism.
-In this work, we replaced the backbone of SiT model and replaced it with a more efficient and less data-hungry vision transformer named CCT (compact convolution transformer).
+In this work, we replaced the backbone of SiT model and replaced it with a more efficient and less data-hungry vision transformer named CCT (Compact Convolutional Transformer).
 Then we pre-trained and fine-tuned the new model on histopathology images to get better results on this kind of image.

 This repo is mainly adopted from [SiT Repository](https://github.com/Sara-Ahmed/SiT) with some modifications and improvements.
 Some features were added and the backbone of the model was replaced with [CCT-14/7x2](https://github.com/SHI-Labs/Compact-Transformers)(with some changes).